 - Everyone else gets good things but not you.

-If you've found yourself caught in these lies, tell us about it.
-We'd love to pray with you.
+If you’ve found yourself caught in these lies, tell us about it (see form below).
+We’d love to pray with you.

 The voice of the Holy Spirit is very different.
 Whereas the goal of the enemy is destruction, the goal of the Spirit is always edification.
 He speaks messages intended to lift you up, to encourage you, to bring strength, faith, joy, and peace.